 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Australian citizens travelling to and through the UAE on diplomatic and official passports are required to obtain a visa before travelling.

-The importation of pornographic material is forbidden.
+The importation of pork products, poppy seeds and pornographic material is forbidden.
 Videos, books and magazines may be scrutinised and censored or confiscated.

 Safety and security